Our objectives

 - Pricing: The STR is priced at Bank Rate.

 STR operations are market-wide operations conducted using our electronic auctioning system, Btender.
 We may at our discretion also accept bids from participants by telephone.
-If Btender is unavailable for any reason, an announcement will be made on our wire services pages.
+If Btender is unavailable for any reason, we will make an announcement on our wire services pages.

 Publication arrangements